-Owner: Sonoma County Gross square feet: 6,200
+Owner: Sonoma County Gross square feet: 6,200 Built: 1981 Last remodeled: 2022

 Nestled in the lower Russian River community is the Guerneville Regional Library.
-Built in 1981, it is the smallest library in the SCL network except for the temporary Roseland Community Library and the Forestville and Occidental Community library stations.
+Built in 1981, it is the smallest library in the SCL network except for the temporary Roseland Regional Library and the Forestville and Occidental Community libraries.
 It offers a collection of about 29,000 items, 17 computers, and more than 40 reader seats.
 According to OrangeBoy data, the Guerneville Library has one of the highest circulation rates per local area population.
 OrangeBoy data also show that while the Guerneville community has one of the highest rates of high school graduation in Sonoma County, it also has one of the highest rates of poverty - 50% higher than the Santa Rosa-Petaluma Metro Area average.

-The Guerneville Regional Library will close for renovation in 2022, including an interior refresh as well as maintenance and accessibility upgrades.
+As of the date of this report, the Guerneville Regional Library recently completed a renovation, including an interior refresh as well as maintenance and accessibility upgrades.
 The results should be welcomed by the community survey respondents who remarked on the dated appearance of the finishes (but also emphasized that service is more important than aesthetics).